azist/tutorial-steps/src/s01-console/readme.md

 ﻿# Step 1 - CLI (Command Line Interface)

-This is the very first step.
-We are going to build a CLI - command line interface app which takes input from the command line args.
-We need to first re-visit the conventions of project organization.
+We are going to build a CLI - [c]ommand [l]ine [i]nterface app which takes input from the command line arguments.

-> If you have not done so yet, we strongly recommend that you review [Project Structure Recap](/doc/project-structure.md) first
+> We strongly recommend that you review
+[Project Structure Recap](/doc/project-structure.md) first